joaquinmenendez/Authenticator/README.md

 "BUCKET_NAME": ""
 }
 ```
-The data shoul be stored in `tmp/keys/sagemaker`.
+The data should be stored in `tmp/keys/sagemaker`.